 Choose Your Materials Wisely

 Looking at energy-efficient homes on Lived In Australia, one of the consistent threads you’re likely to see is that many home builders are opting for alternatives to concrete.
 This is because there are simply more renewable concrete alternatives that offer some benefits that traditional counterparts cannot.
 For example, there is hempcrete.
-Hempcrete, as the name suggests, is a concrete alternative made from hemp and lime, among other composite renewable materials.
+Hempcrete, as the name suggests, is a concrete alternative made from hemp and lime, among other green construction materials.
 Not only is it strong and easy to work with, but it’s also extremely good for insulation, allowing residents to cut down considerably on energy usage.

 Switch to Solar